 On the other side are two smaller hand-pockets that are lined with a soft fleecy material.
 We appreciate this versatility.
 When climbing, we typically used the side with the chest pocket, and while hiking or walking around town, we preferred the hand pockets.
 What's also cool is you can use all pockets, no matter the configuration; the ones on the inside can just be a little harder to access.

 Designed as a 'light' jacket, we're surprised by its breathability.
 We tested it while running in cold weather, and while the Pertex Quantum shell isn't the most breathable, we appreciate that you can open up the zippers for a little more ventilation.
 When running in cold weather, we were warm and comfortable, especially when the temperatures were below freezing.
 As soon as the sun came out, we found ourselves taking it off quickly and wrapping it around our waist.
 The jacket isn't very thick, so it offers some breathability in that respect.
 It'll perform perfectly for resort skiing, hiking, and backcountry skiing on super cold days.
 For everything else, find a more breathable option.

 Style & Fit

 The Ortovox Swisswool Piz Bial Jacket is super unique.
 First, it's reversible and has different functions on each side.
 The color combinations are awesome, with many choices to choose from.
-While it's considered a lightweight jacket, it offers the best warmth (when wet) that we've tested so far!
-This is due to its materials, which are wool-based.
-We appreciate that it's compressible, even though it doesn't come with a stuff sack, and can be used for a plethora of functions.
-If you're seeking an insulated jacket that can be worn on its own or as a layer for super cold weather, you've got to check this one out.
+While it's considered a lightweight jacket, it offers the best warmth (when wet) that we've tested so far; this is due to its materials, which are wool-based.
+We appreciate that it's compressible, even though it doesn't come with a stuff sack and can be used for a plethora of functions.

 — Amber King